 As for the past fifteen years, the success of our friendly shop saw us grow quickly.
-We moved into a bigger and better facility down the street in 1994, and acquired the KYMCO franchise in 2000, and Benelli and SSR in 2019, Electric Bike Co. in 2022, and QJMOTOR in 2023.
+We moved into a bigger and better facility down the street in 1994, and acquired the KYMCO franchise in 2000, SSR in 2019, Electric Bike Co. in 2022, and QJMOTOR in 2023.

 We now have an excellent staff of enthusiasts working hard to promote motorcycling in our area.